prof-tallman/codepuzzles/mathematics/fibonacci/README.md

      - One that calculates the th Fibonacci number using a loop with no more than 3 temporary variables (plus the loop counter).
 No list storage is allowed.

 4. ***1337 H@cker***:
-   Add a recursive option and make your program bulletproof against bad input.
+   Add a recursive option and make the program bulletproof against bad input.
    - Accept a `-r` or `--recursive` flag to calculate the sequence using a **recursive** formula.
-   - Your program should now have three different Fibonacci functions (list-returning, memory-efficient iterative, and recursive).
+   - The program should now have three different Fibonacci functions (list-returning, memory-efficient iterative, and recursive).
    - Perform error checking on the argument $n$ to make sure that it is valid.
 If the $n$ is unacceptable, quit gracefully with an error message explaining why the value of $n$ does not work so that other computer science students will understand.

 5. ***BONUS***: